 - Classification of Liabilities as Current or Non-current (Amendments to IAS 1) issued in January 2020.
-The amendments: - specify that an entity's right to defer settlement must exist at the end of the reporting period - clarify that classification is unaffected by management's intentions or expectations about whether the entity will exercise its right to defer settlement • clarify how lending conditions affect classification, and clarify requirements for classifying liabilities an entity will or may settle by issuing its own equity instruments. - Lease Liability in a Sale and Leaseback (Amendments to IFRS 16) issued in September 2022.
-The amendments to IFRS 16 add subsequent measurement requirements for sale and leaseback transactions. - Non-current Liabilities with Covenants (Amendments to IAS 1) issued in October 2022.
-The amendments improved the information an entity provides when its right to defer settlement of a liability for at least 12 months is subject to compliance with covenants.

-- International Tax Reform: Pillar Two Model Rules (Amendments to IAS 12) issued in May 2023.
+The amendments: - specify that an entity's right to defer settlement must exist at the end of the reporting period - clarify that classification is unaffected by management's intentions or expectations about whether the entity will exercise its right to defer settlement - clarify how lending conditions affect classification, and - clarify requirements for classifying liabilities an entity will or may settle by issuing its own equity instruments. - Non-current Liabilities with Covenants (Amendments to IAS 1) issued in October 2022.
+The amendments improved the information an entity provides when its right to defer settlement of a liability for at least 12 months is subject to compliance with covenants. - International Tax Reform: Pillar Two Model Rules (Amendments to IAS 12) issued in May 2023.
 Pillar Two applies to multinational groups with a minimum level of turnover. - Supplier Finance Arrangements (Amendments to IAS 7 and IFRS 7) issued in May 2023.
 The amendments require an entity to provide additional disclosures about its supplier finance arrangements.
-The IASB developed the new requirements to provide users of financial statements with information to enable them to: - assess how supplier finance arrangements affect an entity's liabilities and cash flows, and - understand the effect of supplier finance arrangements on an entity's exposure to liquidity risk and how the entity might be affected if the arrangements were no longer available to it.
+The IASB developed the new requirements to provide users of financial statements with information to enable them to:

+- assess how supplier finance arrangements affect an entity's liabilities and cash flows, and - understand the effect of supplier finance arrangements on an entity's exposure to liquidity risk and how the entity might be affected if the arrangements were no longer available to it.